Coronavirus: Business closures and restrictions in Northern Ireland

 The return to sport protocols put in place by sports governing bodies should be strictly adhered to including hygiene measures, social distancing and other mitigations.

-Any behaviour which may encourage the risk of transmission around sports activities, such as car sharing, the congregation of people on the side-lines and sporting celebrations, should be avoided.
+Any behaviour which may encourage the risk of transmission around sports activities, such as car sharing, congregation of people on the side-lines and sporting celebrations, should be avoided.

 Sports governing bodies have a responsibility to ensure full compliance with the protocols and are expected to put arrangements in place to deal with non-compliant clubs, participants and coaches.